 Bacon Stuffed Sweet Pepper Poppers

-These stuffed peppers are very simple to make.
-Mini sweet peppers are becoming more popular in the grocery stores, if you cannot find them, use jalapeƱo peppers with all the seeds and membrane removed.
-Or, if you can find them, longer mild Anaheim peppers, which are less spicy (they are light green).
+• Sweet Mini Peppers: Mini sweet peppers are becoming more popular in grocery stores; if you cannot find them, use jalapeño peppers with all the seeds and membrane removed.
+Or, if you can find them, use longer Anaheim peppers, which are less spicy (they are light green).

 Once the peppers are filled, we top them with breadcrumbs and bake until the peppers have softened and the breadcrumbs are golden brown.